Singulink/Singulink.Cryptography.PasswordHasher/README.md

 An additional layer of security can be added by encrypting hashes with a master key that is stored outside of the database so that hashes are not compromised if an attacker gains access to the database.
 AES128 encryption is included out-of-the-box, but other algorithms can be easily plugged in by adding a custom implementation of the `HashEncryptionAlgorithm` class which only requires overriding an `Encrypt`, `Decrypt` and `IsValidKeySize` method.
 Master keys can be updated or rotated with minimal effort and should be generated from a completely random source.

 **PasswordHasher** implements RFC 8265 / RFC 7613 PRECIS Framework-compliant password normalization to ensure users don't have any Unicode encoding related issues with entering passwords.
-All spaces are replaced with standard ASCII spaces, invalid Unicode and control characters are blocked, and passwords are normalized to normalization Form C as per the spec.
+All spaces are replaced with standard ASCII spaces, invalid Unicode and control characters are blocked, and passwords are normalized to Normalization Form C as per the spec.
 Normalization can be turned off with a simple boolean property if you don't want normalization or you want to pre-process passwords with your own normalization scheme.

 ### About Singulink